hphelion/documentation/cli.unix.2.reference.md

 ###Description
 Remove a DNS record to the specified domain.
-Records may be specified by name or ID.
+Records may be specified by identifier.

 ###Examples
 Remove record `www.mydomain.com` from the domain `mydomain.com`.: